 Did you know that keeping your wisdom teeth can increase your risk for gum disease and tooth decay?
 It’s true; retaining wisdom teeth can be very problematic for your overall health.
 Moreover, keeping your wisdom teeth can affect your entire wellbeing.

-Many patients who keep their wisdom teeth suffer with headaches, facial pain, orthodontic and occlusal issues, and TMJ disorder.
+Many patients who keep their wisdom teeth suffer from headaches, facial pain, orthodontic and occlusal issues, and TMJ disorder.
 Wisdom teeth are typically removed by an oral surgeon because they present a number of side effects that affect a person’s wellbeing and quality of life.
 Having these teeth removed can prevent a host of health conditions, improve quality of life, and preserve optimal oral function.

 Orthodontic and Occlusal Issues